kosli-dev/templated-workflow/README.md

 An opinionated, reusable GitHub Actions workflow that provides automated CI/CD with compliance tracking using Kosli.
 This workflow handles Docker image building, security scanning, linting, and artifact attestation out of the box.

+## Custom Actions

+This repository includes two custom GitHub Actions for Kosli integration:

+- [Begin Trail Action](./begin-trail-action/README.md): Starts a Kosli trail for your workflow.
+- [Check Template Complete Action](./template-complete-action/README.md): Checks if all required attestations in a Kosli trail are complete.

+See each action's README for usage and details.

 ## Features

 - 🐳 **Docker Image Building**: Automatically builds and pushes container images to GitHub Container Registry